jaym-01/RISCVCPU/statements/Jay.md

 ****Stalling****

 Firstly, the condition to indicate a stall is implemented in the code shown below, if the `LBU` instruction is at the memory stage and the register it will load the data into is used by the execute stage, a stall has happened.
-This is implemented in [this commit](https://github.com/johnyeocx/iac-project-team02/commit/c5c98eed1b90206229f23fb282846224ce82c7c2#diff-335ac708a1d5853dc8065daac5f19c88dc54a2e6b930322614f7e7ba37f0ba53), however, additional conditions are added in the flushing stage (explained with flushing).
+This is implemented in [commit c5c98ee](https://github.com/johnyeocx/iac-project-team02/commit/c5c98eed1b90206229f23fb282846224ce82c7c2#diff-335ac708a1d5853dc8065daac5f19c88dc54a2e6b930322614f7e7ba37f0ba53), however, additional conditions are added in the flushing stage (explained with flushing).

 ```sv
 if(insOpM == 7'b0000011 && (RdM == Rs1E || RdM == Rs2E)) stall = 1;